Symptoms

 Other factors

-In cases where both test negative for syphilis, it’s still important to use a condom during intercourse, considering the clinical history presented.
+In cases where both negative, it’s still important to use a condom during intercourse, considering the clinical history presented.
 However, some studies demonstrate how sexual intercourse in couples discordant with HIV is safe in cases of effective antiretroviral therapy.
 At the moment, I strongly advise against engaging in any sexual intercourse not protected by a condom (always use a condom).
-The same thing does not apply to syphilis and other sexually transmitted diseases.
+The same thing does not apply to other STDs.

-In summary, I believe that transmitting the two infections simultaneously or separately through dentistry is highly unlikely (syphilis can also be transmitted through oral lesions, but the dentist would have certainly noticed the presence of such lesions, which are usually very evident and characteristic in terms of location, albeit indolent).
+In summary, I believe that transmitting the two infections simultaneously or separately through dentistry is highly unlikely.
+A dentist would have certainly noticed the presence of oral lesions, which are usually very evident and characteristic in terms of location, even though they are often indolent.
 Ask your husband if he has ever noticed the presence of lesions in the mouth.
 Unfortunately, it is certainly not up to me to clarify the transmission mode.
 But if your husband has not had other risky relationships or known modes of exposure, and I don’t doubt it (he cites 22 years of knowledge), he has every right to understand how this could have happened.

 Sexually transmitted diseases – Sixth part – Syphilis: a disease we thought had disappeared